GridFormat 0.4.0

 , which creates a git tag and adjusts the versions and release dates specified in the cmake setup and the CITATION.cff

 file.
-For each release we maintain a separate branch for bugfixes and patch releases.
-As an example, to create a release version 1.2.3
+We maintain a branch for each minor release to incorporate bug fixes and patch releases.
+As an example, to create a new minor release version 1.2

-, you may type the following into the console (assumes a clean repository):
+, you may type type the following into the console:

 Afterwards, a release workflow will be triggered.
 If this runs through successfully, a release has been created.
 If not, the new tag has to be deleted and the procedure has to be repeated after fixing the errors.
 After a successful release, the version on main